-Join your colleagues from across Michigan for MASA’s 2018 Midwinter Conference!
+Colleagues from across Michigan attend MASA’s 2018 Midwinter Conference!

-MASA’s 2018 Midwinter Conference is set for January 24-26 at the Radisson Plaza Hotel in Kalamazoo.
-Attendees should come ready LEAD, LEARN and INNOVATE alongside their MASA colleagues from all over the state.
+MASA’s 2018 Midwinter Conference took place on January 24-26 at the Radisson Plaza Hotel in Kalamazoo.
+Attendees from all over the state came ready to LEAD, LEARN and INNOVATE alongside their MASA colleagues.

 This Year’s Keynote: Dr. Nell Duke

-Dr. Nell Duke will give the keynote address, entitled “Leading for Early Literacy,” during the opening session of our 2018 Midwinter Conference.
+Dr. Nell Duke delivered the keynote address, entitled “Leading for Early Literacy,” during the opening session of our 2018 Midwinter Conference.

 Dr. Duke is a professor of Literacy, Language and Culture at the University of Michigan.
 Nationally recognized, Dr. Duke has recently been named one of the 50 most influential education scholars in the U.S. in EdWeek.